-• We hope to hold the first one on Monday 26th May, 2014 (Bank Holiday Monday).
+The very first Discover Troutbeck event was held on Monday 26th May, 2014 (Bank Holiday Monday).

-• Offering a choice of guided group walks for all ages and abilities, featuring the history, vernacular architecture, and natural environment of our beautiful valley.
+There was a choice of guided group walks for all ages and abilities, led by our very own local experts, featuring the history, vernacular architecture, and natural environment of our beautiful valley.

-• And, of course, our famous traditional teas will be served throughout the day in the Village Institute.
+And, of course, our famous traditional afternoon teas and home-made snacks were a major attraction, served throughout the day in the Village Institute.

 Troutbeck's New Village Shop and Tearoom is Now Fully Open!

 After over 12 months' planning by our brilliant Village Institute Committee, and lots of hard work by the builders, Troutbeck's stunning new shop and tearoom is now fully open for business.

 Carly and Gareth Harding have magically transformed the old shop and reading room into a wonderfully bright and cheerful space, retaining almost all its original historical features, and adding their own quirky modern design flair.
 The old school desk has become a cafe table, the victorian fireplace has been painted post-box red, and the old reading room bookshelves are now stacked with jars of pickles and jams.